 Activity Factors Affecting the Decision Fast Track the App.
-Likely Underwriting Decision Driving Motor vehicle accidents are Current ageTypes of infractions Requirement: MVR DWI cannot be considered until the license has been reinstated the primary cause of death at younger ages and overall, the 6th leading cause of death.
-DWI (multiple) Past Irack: Number and types of viole Best Case: Standard or Standard Plus if few, minor infractions Contributing factors to fatal accidents include alcohol and of suspensions • Accident (at fault) Date of last violation Date of last suspension, length of, and reason for suspension Typical Case: \$2.50-\$5/1000 x 3 years excessive speed.
-At older ages (> 65), it can be a flag for underlying cognitive degeneration. can be a flag for cognitive Worst Case: Decline (multiple DWI) Motor Vehicle Racing Current ageType of vehicle/size of engineType of fuel Requirements: Avocation Questionnaire, Foreign Travel Questionnaire Typical Case: \$5/1000 Worst Case: \$10-\$15/1000 to decline Frequency Speeds attained (average, highest) Type of course Location (outside U.S. or Canada) Concurrent avocations (if applicable)Fast Track:Type of racing and frequencySpeeds attained
+Likely Underwriting Decision Driving Motor vehicle accidents are tor vehicle accidents are • Types of infractions MVR DWI cannot be considered until the license has been reinstated the primary cause of death at younger ages and overall, the 6th leading cause of death.
+Frequency of infractionsDWI (multiple)Other suspensions and number Fast Track: • Number and types of violations Best Case: Standard or Standard Plus if few, minor infractions Contributing factors to fatal accidents include alcohol and of suspensions • Accident (at fault) Date of last violationDate of last suspension, length of, and reason for suspension Typical Case: \$2.50-\$5/1000 x 3 years excessive speed.
+At older ages (>65), it can be a flag for underlying cognitive degeneration.
+Risk-taking avocations or, and reason for suspension Worst Case: Decline (multiple DWIs) Motor Vehicle Racing Current age Type of vehicle/size of engine Type of fuel Frequency Speeds attained (average, highest) Type of course Location (outside U.S. or Canada) Concurrent avocations Requirements: Avocation Questionnaire (NB5010), Foreign Travel Questionnaire (NB5016) (if applicable) Fast Track: • Type of racing and frequency • Speeds attained Typical Case: \$5/1000 Worst Case: \$10-\$15/1000 to decline